Skip to main content

 Aside from getting the timing right, health also plays an important role in getting pregnant.

-She says the benefits of natural products and antioxidants in the treatment of infertility in both male and female patients are supported in several studies.
+She says the benefits of natural products and antioxidants in the treatment of infertility in both male and female patients are supported by several studies.
 “One study, in particular, published by a team of gynecologists, obstetricians, urologists, nutritionists, and other specialists from the International Islamic University of Malaysia, discusses the benefits of antioxidants on sperm production and quality.”

 fertility | Longevity LIVEEmotional Wellbeing